Mewsicc/bank-library-system/README.md

 This app consists of 5 APIs.

 ### 1. /books
-This API insert a record to books table
+This API inserts a record to books table
 <pre>
  request:
   method: POST